 Pelican Park offers 32 athletic fields, gymnasiums with four indoor baskeball courts, the multi purpose Castine Center (46,000 sq. ft.), and parking for over 1,700 vehicles.
-"On a typical Saturday, the Park has over 12,000 visitations," the website stated, noting that over a year's time, the Park has over 1 million visitors.
+"On a typical Saturday, the Park has over 12,000 visitations," the Park's website stated, noting that over a year's time, the Park has over 1 million visitors.

 Pelican Park originated in the mid-1980's when a group of volunteers saw the need for a place in the Mandeville area for children to play.
 At that time, some recreational services were being met by a group called 4th Ward Recreation who donated hundreds of hours providing youth sports activities.
 "Finding fields and gyms for the programs was difficult, but thanks to people like the Moore Family, Our Lady of the Lake Church and the school principals, sites were found," according to the history.
 However, with more and more people moving to the Northshore, 4th Ward Recreation knew that they would soon need fields of their own.